-Skills for Applied Sciences
+Skills for Applied Scientists

-Scope of Biotechnology
+The Scope of Biotechnology

-The module will provide an introduction to the structure and function of the principal molecular components of living systems, and the actions and properties of enzymes.
+This module will provide an introduction to the structure and function of the principal molecular components of living systems, and the actions and properties of enzymes.
 The first part of the module will provide a foundation for this by explaining relevant chemical concepts.
-Following this, an investigation will be conducted into the structure, nomenclature, functions and significance of carbohydrates, lipids, proteins and nucleic acids, in order to provide a foundation for the study of metabolic biochemistry at a higher academic level.
+Following this an investigation will be conducted into the structure, nomenclature, functions and significance of carbohydrates, lipids, proteins and nucleic acids, in order to provide a foundation for the study of metabolic biochemistry at a higher academic level.

 Bioinformatics is the application of computer-based tools to the management and analysis of biological data.
-This introductory module will allow students to acquire the theoretical and practical knowledge required to begin using these tools and to apply them within biotechnology, biomedical sciences, biology, genetics and chemistry.
+This introductory unit will be of interest to students wishing to acquire the theoretical and practical knowledge required to begin using these tools and to apply them within biotechnology, biomedical sciences, biology, genetics and chemistry.

 Principles of Immunology

 This module will deal with the structure and function of the human immune system and its role in health and disease.
 Topics covered will include non-specific and acquired immunity, the principal cells and molecules of the immune system and the ways in which they interact to provide an immune response.

 This module aims to provide students with theoretical knowledge and practical experience of culturing mammalian cells and of immunological methods, subjects that are closely related.
 The module will benefit students who wish to develop their practical skills in these areas of Bioscience, together with fostering an understanding of the underlying principles.